.family

 Before reading this, consider reading about providers and how to read them.

-In this part, we will talk in detail about the .family
+In this part, we will talk in detail about the .family provider modifier.

-modifier has one purpose: Creating a provider from external values.
+The .family modifier has one purpose: Creating a provider from external values.

-Some common use-cases for family
+Some common use-cases for family would be:

 - Combining FutureProvider with

-from its ID - Passing the current
+.familyto fetch aMessagefrom its ID - Passing the current

-to a provider, so that we can handle translations: - Connecting a provider with another provider without having access to its variable.
+Localeto a provider, so that we can handle translations: - Connecting a provider with another provider without having access to its variable.

-UsageThe way families works is by adding an extra parameter to the provider.
+The way families works is by adding an extra parameter to the provider.
 This parameter can then be freely used in our provider to create some state.

-For example, we could combine family
+For example, we could combine family with FutureProvider to fetch

-from its ID:
+a Message from its ID:

-provider, the syntax is slightly modified.
+Then, when using our messagesFamily provider, the syntax is slightly modified.

 The usual syntax will not work anymore:

-Instead, we need to pass a parameter to messagesFamily
+Instead, we need to pass a parameter to messagesFamily:

 info